TeamLuisa/Question-Answers/README.md

-# Question-Answers
+# Question-Answers API
-CSV files will be processed by ETL and turned into table schema in SQL files
+ETL process created table schema in .sql files created the tables by running a sudo command in the terminal to run the sql file. copied data from the csv to the created tables